Why fully forged knives are 100% worth the price tag.

 Less Balanced

-The lack of a bolster—plus the fact that stamped knives are often not full tang—generally makes for a knife that’s less balanced throughout its length.
+The lack of a bolster—plus the fact that stamped knives do not feature full tang construction—generally makes for a knife that’s less balanced throughout its length.
 This can make it unwieldy at best, and possibly even unsafe.

 Lack of Bolster